The Duality of Jean

 And I don't know if I can get the

+storefront next door.
 Maybe I'll just do a pop-up within your pop-up called Spite Store.

-Yeah, we could put up a curtain.
+Yeah, we can put up a curtain.

 Anything else you want to tell people about that they should be looking out for for stuff from Gene Gray?